TheLogicMaster/ESP-Smart-Display/README.md

 ## About
-This project is intended to take the concept of MorphingClockRemix and expand upon it, providing an easily customizable system using JSON based configuration and a WIP Vue based web interface to generate them.
+This project is intended to take the concept of MorphingClockRemix and expand upon it, providing an easily customizable system using a JSON based configuration system and a Vue based web interface.